 where $\boldsymbol{w}_k \sim \mathcal{N}(0.5\alpha_{3,k}, 3\bar{\Sigma}_k - 0.25\alpha_{3,k}\alpha_{3,k}^\top)$.

-iii) (Adversarial) In this case, the underlying SDS is no longer linear or pre-generated before prediction.
-It is allowed to adversarially choose an SDS in the ambiguity set at each step such that the prediction performance is minimized.
-Specifically, at each step, after a predictive pdf has been output by the predictor, the adversarial SDS uses the predictive covariance to choose a worst-case SDS as described in Theorem \ref{thm:one-step-DRPP-relax}.
+iii) (Adversarial) In this case, the underlying SDS is allowed to adversarially choose an SDS in the ambiguity set at each step to degrade the prediction performance.
+Specifically, at each step, after a predictive pdf has been output by the predictor, the adversarial SDS uses the predicted covariance to choose a worst-case SDS as described in Theorem \ref{thm:one-step-DRPP-relax}.

-\paragraph*{Predictors comparison} We study two different control strategies, the zero input and the linear quadratic regulation (LQR).
-Specifically, the zero input strategy means no control input is imposed, and the LQR control strategy is defined as a standard linear quadratic regulator based on the nominal linear model with $Q$ and $R$ all set as identity matrices.
-Under each control strategy, we randomly generate 1,000 trajectories starting from the same initial state $x_0 = [2,1]$ for each of the generation mechanisms.
-For the LTI and LTV mechanisms, since the ground-truth dynamics are known before prediction, we have an optimal predictor as the least upper bound of prediction performance.
+\paragraph*{Predictors comparison} Two different control strategies are considered, the zero input and the linear quadratic regulation (LQR), where the zero input strategy means no control input is imposed, and the LQR control strategy is defined as a standard linear quadratic regulator based on the nominal linear model with $Q$ and $R$ all set as identity matrices.
+Under each control strategy and SDS scenario, we randomly generate 1,000 trajectories starting from the same initial state $x_0 = [2,1]$.
 At each time step $k$, let the nominal predictor predicts $\bar{p}_k \sim \mathcal{N}(\bar{\nu}_k+\bar{\mu}_k, \bar{\Sigma}_k)$, and the optimal predictor predicts $p_k \sim \mathcal{N}(\nu_k+\mu_k, \Sigma_k)$.
 Then, we compare the prediction performance among the nominal predictor, Noise-DRPP, Eig-DRPP, and the optimal predictor.
-For the adversarial mechanism, there is no explicit predefined optimal predictor because the the real SDS depends on the predictor.
+Notice that for the adversarial mechanism, there is no explicitly predefined optimal predictor because the real SDS depends on the predictor.
 Therefore, we should compare the prediction performance among the nominal predictor, Noise-DRPP, and Eig-DRPP.
-In fact, as guaranteed by Theorem \ref{thm:one-step-DRPP-relax}, when predictors are constrained by the eigenvector restriction, Eig-DRPP is the optimal predictor under this adversarial scenario.